dschmenk/PLASMA/doc/PLFORTH.md

 Numbers entered with a preceeding `$` will be interpreted as hex values

+Numbers entered with a preceeding `%` will be interpreted as binary values

 ### Words for displaying hex numbers

 `$.`: Display TOS word in hex with leading `$`